psychemedia/storytelling-notes/hudden_dudden.md

 But before she had gone further, out comes the second.
 He also addresses her in the same way:

-"Well, my good woman, will you let me have that goat? "
+"Well, my good woman, will you let me have that goat?"

 The old woman, who was more or less chuckle-headed, took a good long look at the cow, to see whether it really was a goat after all.